-My work in this particular 2010 exhibit carries on immodestly in the tradition of Picasso, Braque.
-Duchamp, Arp, and--yes--Leonardo by using recombinant methods of APPROPRIATION in 140 plus mixed media works.
+Most of my work carries on immodestly in the tradition of Picasso, Braque.
+Duchamp, Arp, and--yes--Leonardo by using recombinant methods of APPROPRIATION in mixed media works.

 The critic Ken Johnson defines appropriation as collage, quotation, citation, allusion, redemption; echoing, copying, mimicking, mirroring, tracing, replicating, parodying, plagiarizing, recontextualizing, transforming, deconstructing, plain old representing, and maybe a few other acts, including outright theft.
 That’s me.
 Thief.

 From the Dadaist ready-made to today, the common and shameless hijacking of words and images has a lengthy history.
 Rauschenberg stole spaghetti can labels, Jasper Johns stole Betsy Ross’s flag, and Duchamp lifted a urinal for his own artistic use.
 Lichtenstein, Cornell, Oldenburg--appropriation thieves all.
 AND my hero Warhol stole a soupçon of images: Liz, Marilyn, Jackie, Mao, and Campbell’s soup.

 Inspired by all these art thieves some of my work is appropriated/stolen from postcards that were created, written on, and sent between 1880 and 1920 by Real People, B.C.--BEFORE COMPUTERS.
 Only the scale, typefaces, and what a now dead New York Times reviewer called “Ketchum’s garish colors” are uniquely my own.